ttsse/Deep_Learning_tutorial/README.md

 # Deep Learning Tutorial
-This repository contains tutorial codes for multiple machine learning task, e.g., regression, classification, semantic segmentation, and generative prediction.
-The codes are developed for the assignments of Deep Learning course at UU in the begining.
-To demonstrate the contents of TTSSE course, the codes and running environment are re-consolidated afterwards.
-Moreover, to make it reproducible by others, docker container is leveraged.
-It could be taken as a tutorial by which the students in machine learning could learn the fundamentional knowledge of AI and ML.
+This repository contains tutorial codes for multiple machine learning task, e.g., regression, classification, semantic segmentation, and generative prediction. part of the codes are originally developed for the assignments of Deep Learning course at UU.
+To reflect the contents of TTSSE course, the codes and running environment are re-consolidated afterwards.
+It could be taken as a tutorial by the machine learning beginners to study AI and ML from simple models to deep models.

 -------------------
 ## 0. Environment Setup